Robustified Gaussian quasi-likelihood inference for volatility: Volatility regression model with contaminations

 \end{enumerate} \end{ass}

 Denote the $j$th short-time interval by

 and write $\int_j=\int_{\mbbi_j}$.
 By \eqref{hm:Y.spike}, we have

-In deriving the key limit theorems (Section \ref{hm:sec_aux.asymp}), we will need to manage the effect of contaminations caused by $(J,\{\Ups_j\},J',\{\Ups'_j\})$.
+In deriving the key limit theorems (Appendix \ref{hm:sec_aux.asymp}), we will need to manage the effect of contaminations caused by $(J,\{\Ups_j\},J',\{\Ups'_j\})$.
 To control the term ``$\D_j J + \Ups_j - \Ups_{j-1}$'' on the right-hand side of \eqref{hm:DYj_form}, we introduce the (Good) event

 where

 On $G_j$, we have